webix-hub/docs/data/api/refs/ui.tree.md

 Each node in the tree might contain any number of nodes.
 Nodes that contain child nodes can be expanded or collapsed.

-The component supports in-line node editing, advanced drag-and-drop, three-state checkboxes etc. Check [tree](datatree/index.md) documentation for more detailed description.
+The component supports in-line node editing, advanced drag-and-drop, three-state checkboxes, etc. Check [tree](datatree/index.md) documentation for more detailed description.

 ### Constructor